CongressStockWatch/front-end/README.md

 ### Setup
 - Run an `npm i`  in the terminal
   - this should download all dependencies needed to run the project

-###
-Admin Passwords to login to APP
+### Admin Passwords to login to APP

-username: brady
+- username: brady
   Password: pass123

-username: beau
+- username: abdinasir
   Password: pass123

-username: abdinasir
+- username: beau
   Password: pass123

 #### `.env` requirements